The Breeze (New Zealand radio station)

-The Breeze is a New Zealand radio station playing an adult contemporary music format owned by MediaWorks New Zealand, playing a variety of music from the 70s, 80s, and 90s as well as current hits.
-The Breeze network is shown on 21 stations across New Zealand.
-Each station shows a mix of local and network shows.
+The Breeze is a New Zealand radio station playing an adult contemporary music format owned by MediaWorks New Zealand.
+It airs in 25 markets across New Zealand and each market shows a mix of local and network programmes.

-The Breeze has been New Zealand's most listened to music station, reaching its highest ever audience of 671,000 listeners in 2021.
+The station reached its highest ever audience of 671,000 listeners in 2021.

 The Breeze launched a television channel called The Breeze TV in March 2020, which was acquired in December 2020 by Discovery, Inc. as part of its purchase of MediaWorks' television operations.
 Breeze TV became an online-only channel in March 2022.
 It ceased broadcasting in December 2022.

 History

 Early years

-The Breeze first started in Auckland, Waikato and Wellington in 1993, when owner Independent Broadcasting Company rebranded local stations 91FM (Auckland), Kiwi 898FM (Waikato), and Windy FM (Wellington) to The Breeze.
-The Auckland and Waikato stations previously played a Hit Music format and were changed to a Hot AC format using the slogan "Not Too Heavy, Not Too Soft."
-Wellington was different; Windy FM had been playing Classic Rock before rebranding and changed to the Easy Listening format that would be used on future Breeze stations.
+In 1993, owner Independent Broadcasting Company rebranded local stations 91FM (Auckland), Kiwi 898FM (Waikato), and Windy FM (Wellington) to The Breeze.
+The Auckland and Waikato stations previously played a hit music format and were changed to a hot adult contemporary format using the slogan "Not Too Heavy, Not Too Soft."
+In Wellington, Windy FM had played classic rock before rebranding and changing to the easy listening format that would be used on future Breeze stations.

-All three The Breeze stations ran separately from each other, and each market had its own local shows.
+All three stations of The Breeze ran separately from each other, and each market had its own local shows.

 Change of ownership

-In 1995, The Breeze in Wellington was sold to the MORE FM Group, and in 1996, the parent company of The Breeze in Auckland and Waikato was sold to Prospect Limited.
+In 1995, The Breeze in Wellington was sold to the More FM Group, and in 1996, its parent company in Auckland and Waikato was sold to Prospect Limited.

-At the end of 1996, Prospect Limited was sold to The Radio Network, and in 1997, The Radio Network closed down The Breeze in Auckland and Waikato.
+At the end of 1996, Prospect Limited was sold to The Radio Network (TRN), and in 1997, TRN closed down The Breeze in Auckland and Waikato.
 It then used these frequencies to start 91ZM in Auckland, and 89.8ZM in Waikato.

-The Breeze continued to broadcast in Wellington, and by 2000 the station was owned by CanWest, along with MORE FM and Channel Z, CanWest then purchased RadioWorks, and in 2001 The Breeze became part of RadioWorks collection of local once off stations known as LocalWorks.
+The Breeze continued to broadcast in Wellington, and by 2000 the station was owned by Canwest, along with More FM and Channel Z, CanWest then purchased RadioWorks, and in 2001 The Breeze became part of RadioWorks collection of local once off stations known as LocalWorks.
 RadioWorks, later known as MediaWorks Radio.

 Expansion to other markets

 The Breeze made a return to Waikato in 2003 when local station Y 99.3 was rebranded as The Breeze, retaining Y99.3 local announcers but changing music format from adult contemporary to easy listening.

-In 2004, MediaWorks decided to make their local station branding consistent in each market: In regions where MediaWorks operated one local radio station, it was rebranded as MORE FM.
-If a second local station was operating in the region, that station became The Breeze.
+In 2004, MediaWorks decided to make their local station branding consistent in each market: In regions where MediaWorks operated one local radio station, it was rebranded as More FM, and if a second local station was operating in the region, that station became The Breeze.